-The key indicators for 2020-21 relative to other years under water sharing plan management conditions are presented in Figure 2.
-Rainfall was in the very high indicator range for the year, while major storage inflow and account usage were high.
-Temporary trading had the lowest trade volumes since the water sharing plan commenced reflecting subdued demand for allocation (Figure 2).
+The key indicators for 2021-22 relative to other years under water sharing plan management conditions are presented in Figure 2.
+Rainfall and major storage inflow were in the very high indicator range for the year.
+Temporary trading had very low trade volumes, reflecting subdued demand for allocation.